We have launched the first Google Q&A Monitoring feature in the world. See details on this new feature at the bottom of this post.

 Multi-location workflow.
 Staying on top of Questions & Answers is easy with our optimized multi-location workflow that allows you to respond quickly to legitimate questions, report those that violate Google’s TOS and indicate to others in your workgroup that the job has been accomplished.

-If you already have your location(s) on a Pro Plan you can start using this new feature today by going to REPORTS and selecting Q&A REPORT.
-To upgrade your location to the Pro Plan, go to ACCOUNT, then select ACCOUNT OWNER DETAILS and scroll down to the Plan section where you can change your plans per location.
+If you already have your account set up you can start using this new feature today by going to REPORTS and selecting Q&A REPORT.